Give Flake a Break

-The biggest threat to shark populations in Australia and around the world is overfishing.
+Overfishing in Australia is the biggest threat to shark populations locally and around the world.
 Sharks are one of the most threatened group of marine animals with 30% of the world's species facing the threat of extinction.
 Sharks are vulnerable to fishing pressure because, like us humans, they mature slowly, give birth to relatively few young, and are long-lived.

 Put simply, the rate of sharks fished from the ocean exceeds their ability to reproduce.

 Overfishing has put many species on the brink of Extinction.
-It is estimated that an average of 63 million sharks are killed each year in fisheries around the world .
-This is the equivalent of nearly three times the Australian population per year.
+It is estimated that at least 63 million sharks are killed each year in fisheries around the world .
+This equates to at least three times the human population of Australia.

 Fisheries don’t discriminate

 Australia’s shark fisheries don’t just catch sharks – they catch seals, dolphins, and even birds.
 Some of the most alarming overfishing facts In 2017, are that one shark fishery alone was responsible for the capture of 179 seals, 75 dolphins and 30 albatross.

-Australia exports and imports shark fin.
-A ‘fins naturally attached’ policy is the most effective way to reduce illegal shark finning but this doesn’t occur in all of Australia.
-‘Fins naturally attached’ ensures that sharks are brought back to land ‘whole’ before their fins are harvested.
-When enforced and regulated, a ‘fins naturally attached’ policy ensures that no sharks are subjected to cruel live finning.
+‘Fins naturally attached’ ensures sharks are brought back to land in one piece before their fins are cut off.
+When enforced, a ‘fins naturally attached’ law ensures that no sharks are subjected to cruel live-finning.

 More about sharks

-Learn more about the issues facing sharks in Australia and how you can help become a conservation champion for their protection.
+Learn more about overfishing facts and the issues our sharks in Australia are facing.
+You can help become a conservation champion for their protection.
+It's easy.

 Will you help?

-Please join us as a Shark Champion.
-You can support the conservation of sharks by signing one of our shark petitions to prevent overfishing in Australia, or any financial donations you'd like to contribute.
+Please join us as a Shark Champion and support the conservation of sharks by signing one of our shark petitions to prevent overfishing in Australia, or any financial donations you'd like to contribute.
 Your help will make a world of difference.Be a Champion